Subscribe

 Returns

-subscribe returns an Outcome.
+subscribe resolves to an Outcome.

 Postings